Know How To Avail Tax Benefits With A Personal Loan (March 2023)

 It is possible to deduct the interest paid from the profits before calculating the tax liability, reducing the business’s net taxable profit and thereby reducing the tax liability.
 Remember that there is no prescribed maximum limit for the interest amount that can be claimed as a tax-deductible expense.

 Suppose an individual takes a loan to construct or purchase a house under Section 24.
-Then the interest accrued on the loan amount is deducted from the home or property’s NAV or Annual Net Income (Net Income).
-The maximum amount deducted is INR 2,00,000 for let-out, self-occupied, and deemed to be let-out property.
+In this scenario, the lender deducts the interest accrued on the loan amount from the Annual Net Income (Net Income) of the home or property.
+The deduction is limited to a maximum of INR 2,00,000 for properties that are let out, self-occupied, or deemed to be let out.

 Under section 80 EE, a borrower can also claim deductions on the interest of up to INR 50,000 if they purchase their first home through a home loan.
 This deduction will be applicable if: